-The University has implemented Procedure 1 to outline the process, and responsibilities of those on campus engaged in contracting.
+The University has recently developed a procedure (PDF) to outline the process, and responsibilities of those on campus engaged in contracting.

 If you are wondering about a simple contract for goods or services, what to do with it, who should sign it, here are the briefing notes taken from the procedure:

 All uWaterloo contracts should have at a minimum, two signatures: a representative of the department who requires the goods and/or services, and another from Procurement & Contract Services.

 The goals?
 First, to ensure that the department is aware of what they are requesting and any subsequent demands, requirements or costs that may be imposed on the department.
 Secondly, to ensure that the University of Waterloo is protected on a broad level from carelessness, from taking on unwarranted liability, and to ensure the basic elements of a good contract are contained in the agreement.

 Procurement & Contracts Services has access to various levels of expertise to ensure proper insurance, legal expertise and signing authority is applied as each particular contract requires.